-With a style as high as its body count, "Hostel” may become something of a classic among Fangoria magazine’s readership, acolytes of George Romero and audiences who thought “Saw II” was for babies.
-Theatrical and DVD should spur a moderate downpour.
+With a style as high as its body count — plus the imprimatur of gore connoisseur and presenting entity Quentin Tarantino — “Hostel” may become something of a classic among Fangoria magazine’s readership, acolytes of George Romero and audiences who thought “Saw II” was for babies.
+Translation to the small screen will be all but impossible given the rain of corpuscles, but theatrical and DVD should spur a moderate downpour.
 And the aptly termed “director’s cut” is all but inevitable.

 One of the better looking horror films of recent vintage, “Hostel,” which showed as a work in progress as a midnighter at the Toronto Film Festival, begins as a dream and turns into a nightmare.
 Two college pals — Josh (Derek Richardson) and Paxton (Jay Hernandez) — are backpacking across Europe with an Icelander, Oli (Eythor Gudjonsson), whom they met en route, and pull into Amsterdam for a siege of epic drinking, pot smoking and, hopefully, sex.
 While there, they are told they should travel to Bratislava, where the Slovakian women are crazy about foreigners, especially Americans.
 They’re just not told how crazy.

 Writer-director Eli Roth’s previous entry in the horror genre, “Cabin Fever,” was about young sex-crazed vacationers attacked by a flesh-eating virus.
 While never quite sure whether or not it was a parody of itself, “Cabin Fever” had a refreshing degree of unhinged gruesomeness.
 Likewise, “Hostel.”